 As of now, we all know that it is very effective with not only web applications but with business applications too, so it’ll rectify most of the software solutions.
 As the name goes, sometimes it is also known as a transparent box; the tester need not have a full understanding of the system.
 This testing method certainly penetrates through the application and gets to the core of the problem, and without knowledge of the whole code, it can be fixed.

 With so many usage advantages, one will necessarily require Gray Box Testing.
-And as specified earlier, a combination of both testing methods, it is certainly an effective technique to find out the errors in the software system.
+And as specified earlier, a combination of both testing methods is certainly an effective technique to find out the errors in the software system.

 This has been a guide to Gray Box Testing.
 Here we discussed how Gray Box Testing is performed with the help of examples and different Black Box Testing Techniques.
 You can also go through our other suggested articles to learn more–